 - Extended warranty coverage for up to one extra year

-Cardholders of the BMO World Elite card also enjoy the following VIP perks:
+Cardholders of the BMO Ascend World Elite card also enjoy the following VIP perks:

 1) Complimentary membership in Mastercard Airport Experiences provided by LoungeKey and four free passes to VIP airport lounges in over 120 countries.
 The four annual passes alone are worth $140 and do not include the membership that is also provided free of charge.

-2) Access to Boingo Wi-Fi for Mastercard cardholders and 1 million Wi-Fi hotspots around the world at no extra cost.
+2) Access to Boingo Wi-Fi for Mastercard cardholders and 1 million Wi-Fi hotspots worldwide at no extra cost.

 Although this card waives the annual fee in the first year, you will need to shell out $150 per year in subsequent years.
 If you are an occasional traveller, the annual fee could be prohibitive.

-To qualify for the BMO World Elite, you need to have a minimum personal income of $80,000 or $150,000 for a household.
+To qualify for the BMO World Elite, you must have a minimum personal income of $80,000 or $150,000 for a household.

 Is The BMO World Elite Mastercard For You?